 Old age.
 People over age 60 may not sleep as deeply as younger people.
-Sleep apnea is more common among older people.
+Sleep apnea is also more common among older people.

 Lifestyle.
 People who drink coffee, smoke cigarettes, or drink alcohol are more likely to have sleep problems than people who do not.